Updated by Molly Shaw Wilson MS OTR/L BCP

 Our weighted blankets are designed in a two-piece duvet style.
 We did this because we wanted washing the blanket to be as easy as possible.
 Both pieces can be washed and dried, but since we use padding on the inside for more comfort, it can take longer to dry.

 So that’s the general idea of what a weighted blanket is, let's look at how heavy they should be.

 The underlying science on weighted blankets is called deep touch pressure (DTP).
 DTP is about gently applying pressure to the body to increase the release of serotonin.

-So gently applying pressure to the body releases a chemical in your child that promotes relaxation.
+So gently applying pressure to the body releases a chemical in your child's brain that promotes relaxation.
 You can gently apply pressure in a few ways.
 One way is our weighted blanket.
 Another way is a weighted compression vest that your child can wear around or when they are feeling upset.
 Our lap pads are another form of deep touch pressure, as well as our sensory body socks.

 They can all be used in different scenarios to take advantage of deep touch pressure in as many realms as possible.